anshudutta/sre-cheat-sheet/README.md

 ```
 Example
 1. Companies might shift from 3 9s to 4 9s during black friday shopping frenzy to cater to high demands
 2. Outage duration can impact customer happiness.
-The follwing may affect different customers differently
+The following may affect different customers differently
     - A single 4 hour outage
     - Four 1 hour outages
     - Constant rate of 0.5% errors